teamdeeson/responsive_image_effect/README.md

 # 🖼️ Responsive image generator.

 This module allows the programatic generation of responsive images.

-!Warning: Use of this module *replaces* Drupal's standard mechanism for building image styles.
-Any image style you create MUST now include the new responsive effect.
+Note this image style will not work with any of Drupal's normal theming mechanisms and this module should only be used by those with full control over their theme or delivering code in a headless environment.

 Given an image file called `test.png` in the public file, i.e. `sites/default/files/test.png`

-Then the responsive image style will generate URLs of the type:
+Then it is possible to generate responsive image URLs of the form:

 https://site.localhost/sites/default/files/styles/responsive/public/{width}/{height}/{crop}/test.png?itok={itok}